sgraham785/flywaydb-cli/README.md

 ## CMD Reference

-This simple installs the latest [fly command-line tools](https://flywaydb.org/documentation/commandline/) from source.
+This simple installs the latest [flyway command-line tools](https://flywaydb.org/documentation/commandline/) from source.
 All the auguments that flyway allows are available.

 ## Tests